RikkoMatsumatoOfficial/SharpMonoInjectorInstaller/README.md

 # SharpMonoInjectorInstaller

 > [!WARNING]
 > This is outdated version of SharpMonoInjector because of Updated UnityEngine!!!
 Thanks!!!
+Soon will be Updated Version of **SharpMonoInjector**!!!

 This is My First Installer for SharpMonoInjector!!!
 So Enjoy to use this!!!